-Alex Sheldon is a popular author of romantic comedy novels.
+Alex Sheldon (Wilson) is a popular author of romantic comedy novels.
 The two novels he's written have touched the populace with their mix of humor and heartwarming moments.
-Unfortunately, he has a penchant for gambling, and has a debt of one hundred thousand dollars to the Cuban mafia.
-After breaking into his apartment, destroying his computer, and dangling him out a window, they give him an ultimatum - pay the money in thirty days, or die.
-He can't get any more advances from his publisher, which means that he has to write another novel in just thirty days.
+Unfortunately, Alex has a penchant for gambling, and has a debt of one hundred thousand dollars to the Cuban mafia.
+After breaking into his apartment, destroying his computer, and dangling him out a window, the mobsters give him an ultimatum: pay the money in one month, or die.
+Alex can't get any more advances from his publisher, which means that he has to write another bestselling novel in just thirty days.

 With no computer, he has to get a stenographer.
-After misrepresenting himself as a legal firm to hire her, Emma barely decides to stay.
+After misrepresenting himself as a legal firm to hire Emma Dinsmore (Hudson), he barely convinces her to stay.
 Thus the writing begins.

 This film contains examples of: